turnkeylinux-apps/punbb/README.rst

 - PunBB configurations:

    - Installed from upstream source code to /var/www/punbb
+   - Patched to be compatible with PHP7 (via 3rd party community patches)

+     **Security note**: Updates to PunBB may require supervision so they **ARE NOT** configured to install automatically.

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port